hrnxm/elm-architecture/README.md

     yarn install
     yarn make

-You can preview `index.html` in your browser to see result.
+You can preview `index.html` in your browser to see the result